LF2L/lf2l.github.io/collections/_people/en/Laure-Morel.md

 ---
 title: Laure MOREL
-permalink: /people/Laure-Morel/
+permalink: "/people/Laure-Morel/"
-excerpt: "Directrice / Professeur des Universités"
+excerpt: Directrice / Professeur des Universités
-date: 2018-01-01
+date: 2018-01-01 00:00:00 +0000
 author: Laure Morel
 header:
-  teaser: /assets/images/people/LM.jpg
+  teaser: "/assets/images/people/LM.jpg"
 role:
 - Prof

 ---

-Laure Morel est Professeur des Université en Génie Industriel à l’Université de Lorraine – Ecole Nationale Supérieure en Génie des Systèmes et de l’Innovation (ENSGSI).
-Elle effectue ses recherches au laboratoire ERPI, Equipe de Recherche sur les Processus Innovatifs, EA 3767
+Laure Morel is Professor of Industrial Engineering at the University of Lorraine - Ecole Nationale Supérieure en Génie des Systèmes et de l'Innovation (ENSGSI).
+She conducts her research at the ERPI laboratory, Research Team on Innovative Processes, EA 3767

-Ses recherches portent sur l’étude et l’évaluation des phases amont des processus d’innovation dans une optique de management du risque technologique par l’intégration des usagers à l’aide des méthodologies de gestion des projets en mode Living Lab.
-Laure Morel fait partie du directoire de IAMOT, International Association for Management of Technology et de celui du RRI, Réseau de Recherche en Innovation.
-Elle est aussi membre fondateur de France Living Labs, en tant que représentante du Lorraine Smart Cities Living Lab (labélisé ENoLL).
+His research focuses on the study and evaluation of the upstream phases of innovation processes from a technological risk management perspective by integrating users using project management methodologies in Living Lab mode.
+Laure Morel is a member of the management boards of IAMOT, International Association for Management of Technology and RRI, Réseau de Recherche en Innovation.
+She is also a founding member of France Living Labs, as a representative of the Lorraine Smart Cities Living Lab (ENoLL certified).